travisdev1/travis/.project-docs/CONTRIBUTING.md

     3. Any specific details to consider?
     4. What do you think is the outcome of this change?
 4. Include screenshots of before/after if your change is a front-end change.

+## Maintainer response time

+Project maintainers / mentors are committed to **no more than three days for a reply** during Fedora Summer Coding project cycles.
+Current maintainers are volunteers working on the project, so we try to keep up with the project as best we can.
+If more than three days have passed and you have not received a reply, follow up with the [Community Operations team channels](https://docs.fedoraproject.org/en-US/commops/#find-commops) team.
+Someone may have missed your comment – we are not intentionally ignoring anyone.

+_Remember_, using the new ticket templates and answering the above questions in new pull requests likely reduces response time from a maintainer to your ticket / PR.